laher/lunchbar/README.md

-# Crossbar
+# Lunchbar

 **VERY EARLY POC - NOT READY YET**

-Crossbar is an [xbar](https://github.com/matryer/xbar) clone which is targeted for cross-platform use on Mac, Linux and Windows.
+Lunchbar is an [xbar](https://github.com/matryer/xbar) clone which is targeted for cross-platform use on Mac, Linux and Windows.

-The main point of this project is to be able to share plugins and tools between team-mates, even if they're not using the same Operating System.
+The main point of this project is to be able to easily share plugins and tools between team-mates, even if they're not using the same Operating System.

+Lunchbar uses [lunchbox](https://github.com/laher/lunchbox) to provide batteries-included support for cross-platform plugins

 ## Comparison

-What are the similarities and differences between xbar and crossbar?
+What are the similarities and differences between xbar and lunchbar?

-`crossbar` is in very early stages, but this should cover the conceptual differences & similarities...
+`lunchbar` is in very early stages, but this should cover the conceptual differences & similarities...

 ### Commonality

- * they're both written in go
+ * they're both written in go.
  * The plugin design and format is the same.
 I plan to add some metadata tags, but that's all (for now).
+Anything beyond that I'll try to upstream to xbar.
-   * crossbar depends on xbar packages.
+   * lunchbar depends on xbar packages, including the emoji support.
 So, the look and feel is very similar.
 On Mac at least.

 ### Key differences from xbar